COVID-19 Destination Updates

 Are restaurants and bars still open?

 All restaurants and bars are closed for in-house dining.
 However, takeout, curbside pickup, and delivery may be available, often with a limited menu or hours of operation.
 Please check individual websites and social media channels to confirm hours of operation.
+In the Yellow Phase of re-opening, hotels, restaurants, and bars with liquor licenses can sell mixed drinks to go beginning on Friday, June 5.

 What about hotels?